Parent Trap: Hawaiian Honeymoon

-Parent Trap: Hawaiian Honeymoon is a 1989 American made-for-television comedy film and a sequel to Parent Trap III (1989) and the fourth and final installment in the original The Parent Trap series.
-It originally aired two parts as a presentation of The Magical World of Disney on November 19 and 26, 1989.

-Hayley Mills reprises her roles as twins Susan Wyatt and Sharon Grand; also returning from Parent Trap III is Barry Bostwick and the Creel triplets: Joy, Leanna, and Monica.
+Parent Trap: Hawaiian Honeymoon is a 1989 American made-for-television comedy film and a sequel to Parent Trap III (1989) and the fourth and final installment in the original The Parent Trap series that originally aired two parts as a presentation of The Magical World of Disney on November 19 and 26, 1989.
+Hayley Mills reprises her roles as twins Susan Wyatt and Sharon Grand; also returning from Parent Trap III is Barry Bostwick and the Creel triplets: Joy, Leanna and Monica.
 Mollie Miller reunited with the cast to direct this film from the third film.
 This film was telecast only seven months after the previous sequel.

 Plot

-After inheriting a family resort in Hawaii from Jeffrey's late aunt, Jeffrey and Susan decide to head for Hawaii with his identical triplet teenage daughters, Lisa, Jessie and Megan, before spending their 2-week honeymoon in Australia, with Susan's twin sister Sharon Grand taking care of the girls.

-They find the resort in a run-down condition, and they decide to repair it and sell it.
+After inheriting a family resort in Hawaii from Jeffrey's late aunt, Jeffrey and Susan decide to head for Hawaii with his identical triplet teenage daughters, Lisa, Jessie and Megan, before spending their 2-week honeymoon in Australia, with Susan's twin sister, Sharon, taking care of the girls.
+They find the resort in a run-down condition and they decide to repair it and sell it.
 The triplets spend most of their time at the beach having fun and meeting boys.
-Jeffrey meets an old high school rival, Ray, who promises to keep the resort as it is if Jeffrey will sell it to him.
-He has other plans in mind, however, and they are not limited merely to Jeffrey's resort.

-Meanwhile, a mean resident named Charlotte Brink causes problems for everyone.
+Jeffrey meets an old high school rival, Ray (John M. Jackson), who promises to keep the resort as it is if Jeffrey will sell it to him.
+However, he has other plans in mind and they are not limited merely to Jeffrey's resort.
+Meanwhile, a mean resident named Charlotte Brink (Jayne Meadows) causes problems for everyone.